Ahmed-rbr/airbnb-clone-project/README.md

 ## 🌍 Project Overview

-**Airbnb Clone Project** is a full-stack accommodation booking platform inspired by Airbnb, developed as part of the ALX Software Engineering Program (ProDev Front-End & Back-End tracks).
+**Airbnb Clone Project** is a  accommodation booking platform inspired by Airbnb, developed as part of the ALX Software Engineering Program (ProDev Front-End & Back-End tracks).
 This project simulates a real-world team-based development environment, with a focus on scalable architecture, clean UI/UX, API design, and deployment.

 Users can browse property listings, view details, filter search results, and book stays.
 The application combines a modular React frontend with a robust backend API and integrates Docker-based deployments and CI/CD pipelines.